 Looking further down the road, there are potentially higher repair costs.
-Electronic fuel injection is a more complex system, so when something goes wrong with it, it’s likely going to be a more expensive repair.
+Electronic fuel injection is a more complex system.
+When something goes wrong with it, it’s likely going to be a more expensive repair.

 Special thanks to Jim Cross from Briggs and Stratton’s commercial division for providing insight into this article.
-Check out the latest from them with the development of their Vanguard engine line.
+Check out their Vanguard engines to see what the company is doing with respect to small engine technology.